 Wolwedans Private Camp

-Situated in the peaceful NamibRand Nature Reserve and surrounded by striking red sand dunes and mountain ranges, Wolwedans is a satisfying payoff for making the long trek to Namibia.
-Among its unique collection of accommodations is the isolated Wolwedans Private Camp.
-Up to four guests (and only four) may stay in the wood-framed structure, crafted so that canvas flaps open on three sides to take full advantage of the panoramic surroundings.
-The "camp" has two spacious en-suite bedrooms, decks and a central lounge, which includes a study, living room, dining area and fully equipped kitchen.
-If you tire of simply taking in the breathtaking landscape in an atmosphere of immense solitude, you can sign up for guided activities including hot air ballooning, nature walks or scenic drives.
-This is a perfect honeymoon getaway or a relaxing vacation retreat for close friends looking for a quiet, one-of-a-kind retreat.
+Situated in a quiet valley and surrounded by striking red sand dunes and mountain ranges, the Wolwedans Private Camp is a satisfying payoff for making the long trip to Namibia.
+Up to four guests (and only four) stay in the wood-framed accommodation, crafted so that canvas flaps open on three sides to create a charming, airy atmosphere.
+The structure has just two spacious en-suite bedrooms, decks and a central lounge, which includes a study, living room, dining area and fully equipped kitchen.
+If you tire of simply taking in the breathtaking landscapes or immense solitude, you can sign up for guided activities including hot air ballooning, nature walks or scenic drives.
+This is a perfect honeymoon getaway or a relaxing vacation retreat for close friends looking for peace and quiet.
+Click here for more information.

-With cell phones and social networking taking over the world, it can feel as if life is in your face 24 hours a day.
-But it's still possible to escape — we promise!
-Simply catch a flight to Tahiti and make your way to the Rangiroa Atoll, where your own private nine-acre island awaits.
-Powder white sand and clear blue waters surround a main villa and guest residence, both of which have been crafted in classic Tahitian style with hardwoods and open beams.
+With cell phones and social networking taking over the world, it can feel as if life is in your face 24-hours a day.
+But it's still possible to escape.
+Simply fly to Tahiti and make your way to the Rangiroa Atoll, where your own private nine-acre island awaits.
+Powder white sand and clear blue waters surround a main villa and guest residence, crafted in classic Tahitian style.
 A dedicated chef is on hand to create dishes using local seafood and French techniques.
 This makes it easy to never leave your secluded stretch of beach.
 That said, there is plenty to do both on the island and a short boat ride away: lobster fishing, outrigger canoeing, snorkeling, ocean reef exploring and shark watching, to name just a few of the activities included in your stay.
 You can even visit a unique South Pacific vineyard in the middle of a coconut plantation.
 Click here for more information.